Claudia Jones: Black feminist leader in the Communist Party

-As a member of the Communist Party USA and a black nationalist and feminist, Jones' main focus was on creating "an anti-imperialist coalition, managed by working-class leadership, fueled by the involvement of women."
+As a member of the Communist Party USA and a Black nationalist and feminist, Jones made her main focus the creation of "an anti-imperialist coalition, managed by working-class leadership, fueled by the involvement of women."

-Jones focused on growing the party's support for black and white women.
-Not only did she work towards getting Black women equal respect within the party, Jones also worked for getting Black women specifically respect in being a mother, worker, and woman.
+Jones focused on growing the party's support for Black and white women.
+Not only did she work towards getting Black women equal respect within the party.
+Jones also worked for getting Black women, specifically, respect in being a mother, worker, and woman.
 She campaigned for job training programs, equal pay for equal work, government controls on food prices, and funding for wartime childcare programs.
 Jones supported a subcommittee to address the "women's question".
 She insisted on the development in the party of theoretical training of women comrades, the organisation of women into mass organisations, daytime classes for women, and "babysitter" funds to allow for women's activism.